goldentroll/angular-amazona-final/README.md

 - Handling shopping cart using services and local storage
 - Building backend web api by node and express js
 - Creating MongoDB database and performing CRUD operations on database models by mongoose
-- Handling authentication and authorization using JsonWebToken and express middleware
+- Handling auth and authorization using JsonWebToken and express middleware
 - Creating admin dashboard to show sales charts, manage products and handle orders

 Also you will learn how to use online cloud services to: